oracle-livelabs/oracle-health/sample-workshop/LAB-0 Setup services/README.md

-allow group Administrators to use virtual-network-family in tenancy allow group Administrators to manage data-science-family in tenancy allow dynamic-group clinical-trials to manage data-science-family in tenancy
+allow group Administrators to use virtual-network-family in tenancy allow group Administrators to manage data-science-family in tenancy allow dynamic-group clinical-trials to manage data-science-family in tenancy allow group Administrators to manage generative-ai-family in tenancy
 ```

  ![setup OCI Data Science policy](images/LAB0-DS-POL-10.png)